 The first time I encountered a Zuldazar trash mob shouting “ZANDALAR FOREVER,” I chuckled for half a minute.

 Thereafter, I couldn’t stop grinning when a certain terrified noble went “Not the bees!
 Nooooo!”
-(I also wondered whether Nicolas Cage would ever be forgiven for this cinematic atrocity)
+(I also wondered whether Nicolas Cage would ever be forgiven for this cinematic atrocity.)

 Pop references have always been a staple of WoW, and I’m thrilled that this great tradition continues into Battle for Azeroth.
 It might seem a frivolous reason for playing a game, but don’t you agree Easter Eggs break the monotony of gear grinding like nothing else?
-It certainly provides for the most unexpected laughs too.
+It certainly provides for the most unexpected laughs, too.

 5. Expansion Music Is Epic

 Yes, there have been a couple of memorable tracks for me over the years, such as the Darkmoon Faire carousel tune and the Brewfest ditties.
 But do I have these tracks on my phone?
 No. Do I hum any of them when bored?
 No.

 As inane as this might sound, these splendid compositions expel the tedium of leveling and daily questing; it’s like there’s always something to look forward to each time.
 And oh, in case you’re wondering, I love the Zuldazar tracks too.
 The use of historical Aztec instruments in these tracks imbues them with such a melancholic and mysterious quality.

-6. Bashing Previous Enemies
+6. Bashing Previous Raid Bosses Is Fun

-Doing so removes the challenge and purpose of the game, but there is just something so therapeutic about no longer having to bother about enemies that once frustrated you so badly.
+Doing so removes the challenge and purpose of the game, yes, but there is just something so therapeutic about no longer having to bother about enemies that once frustrated you so badly.
 Think of it this way, it’s a get-back in the most gratifying way.
 There’s seriously nothing like taking down an Old God, with just three casual hits.

-7. Refreshed Challenges
+7. Refreshed Challenges Invigorate Old Content

-During these situations, the only real advantage you’d have on your side would be there is no fellow players to yell at you for failing.
-Personally, I enjoy these refreshed challenges tremendously.
+During these situations, the only real advantage you’d have on your side would be there are no fellow players to yell at you for failing.
+Personally, I tremendously enjoy these refreshed challenges.
 I see them as an update of previous expansion contents too.

-8. The Magnificent Chaos of Boralus
+8. The Magnificent Chaos of Boralus Offers Endless Exploration

 Two years ago, when I first stepped into the Suramar, I was blown away by its ethereal beauty.
-Not only was the Nightborne stronghold full of wondrous locations and secrets, but it was also gorgeously rendered to resemble a Venetian city.
+Not only was the Nightborne stronghold full of wondrous locations and secrets, it was also gorgeously rendered to resemble a Venetian city.
 As silly as it sounds, I went to bed several nights back then dreaming of someday living in such a fantastical city.

 Suramar is now replaced in my dreams by the Kul Tiran capital of Boralus, a harbor city every bit as bustling and as thriving as Suramar is serene.
 Occupying a third of the massive Tiragarde Sound zone, the sprawling city is a spectacular joy to explore, with several distinctive zones and labyrinths of alleyways connecting them.

-9. A Living, Growing World
+9. It's a Living, Growing World

 While strolling through Boralus, I encountered the following: